You can add a new View Composer database to an existing Microsoft SQL Server instance to store linked-clone data for View Composer.

 If the database resides locally, on the system on which View Composer will be installed, you can use the Integrated Windows Authentication security model.
 If the database resides on a remote system, you cannot use this method of authentication.

 Verify that a supported version of SQL Server is installed on the computer on which you will install View Composer or in your network environment.
-For details, see Database Requirements for View Composer.
+For details, see Database Requirements for View Composer and the Events Database.

 Verify that you use SQL Server Management Studio to create and administer the database.
 Alternatively, you can use SQL Server Management Studio Express, which you can download and install from the following Web site.

-- On the View Composer computer, select Microsoft SQL Server 2008. or
+- On the View Composer computer, select Microsoft SQL Server 2012 or Microsoft SQL Server 2008. ,

 - Select SQL Server Management Studio and connect to the SQL Server instance.